Currency rises and stock market falls after Guedes talks about ceiling

 Guedes: ‘License to spend outside the roof’

-The reaction in prices comes after the day before, Economy Minister Paulo Guedes himself defended breaking the spending ceiling, a fiscal rule that limits public spending to the previous year’s budget corrected for inflation.
+Yesterday, Guedes defended breaking the spending ceiling, a fiscal rule that limits public spending to the previous year’s budget corrected for inflation.

-With popularity at a low, President Jair Bolsonaro (no party) confirmed that he will finance a temporary increase in Auxílio Brasil to guarantee payment of at least R$400 to 16.9 million families by the end of 2022, the year in which he will seek his re-election.
-To reach this amount, Guedes admitted the need for a “license to spend” R$30 billion outside the spending ceiling.
+To fund the R$400 aid, Guedes admitted the need for a “license to spend” R$30 billion outside the spending ceiling.

 Since the start of negotiations involving a temporary benefit to power up Auxílio Brasil (which will replace Bolsa Família), it was the first time that Guedes, a staunch supporter of the spending ceiling, has publicly acknowledged that he will need to circumvent the rule to deliver what Bolsonaro has mandated .

-Guedes said the government is evaluating whether the benefit will be paid outside the ceiling or whether there will be an option for a change in the constitutional spending ceiling rule to accommodate it.

 The spending ceiling, which freezes public spending, is considered by the financial market as the country’s “fiscal anchor”.
-The fear is that, without it being broken, there will be lack of control of public accounts.
+The fear is that, if it is broken, there will be lack of control of public accounts.

 “Investors didn’t like what they heard,” stated the chief economist at modalmais, Alvaro Bandeira.